Abnormal faeces in dogs and cats

 Where diarrhoea is the result of serious or life-threatening illnesses such as organ system failure or cancer, the prognosis is less optimistic.

-The prognosis for constipation is usually good, if treatment to alleviate the constipation is initiated promptly, because the longer faeces remains in the colon, the drier, harder and more difficult to eliminate they become.
-If obstipation – constipation that resists treatment – occurs, the colon becomes packed with an uncomfortably large amount of faeces, causing unproductive straining, lethargy and appetite loss.
+The prognosis for constipation is usually good, if treatment to alleviate the constipation is initiated promptly, but the longer faeces remain in the colon, the drier, harder and more difficult to eliminate they become.
+If obstipation (constipation that resists treatment) occurs, the colon becomes packed with an uncomfortably large amount of faeces, causing unproductive straining, lethargy and appetite loss.
 In cats, this can result in the swelling of the colon and permanent loss of the colon’s motility and a complete inability to defecate.
+This can be life-threatening or require risky surgery to attempt to correct.

 Treatment for abnormal faeces in dogs and cats